Uutisraivaaja Media Innovation Challenge

 Background about the Uutisraivaaja contest

-The Helsingin Sanomat Foundation has organized the contest six times since 2010, and the year 2023 contest is the seventh Uutisraivaaja contest.
+The Helsingin Sanomat Foundation has organized the contest seven times since 2010.
 You can learn more about the previous years’ winners and finalists here.

-The current Uutisraivaaja contest does not have a finalist phase, i.e. the contest has only one phase in it.
+In 2023 the Uutisraivaaja contest did not have a finalist phase, i.e. the contest had only one phase in it.
 The jury will, however, coach the authors as needed.

 In the FAQ section you can read more about the application and evaluation criteria.